 1. ORGANISATION DETAILS

-Name of Association / Group:
+Na me of Association / Group:

-Address:
+Ad ldress:

-Tel No:
+1 No:

-Contact Name and Address:
+Co ntact Name and Address:

-Tel.
+l.
 No:

 2. FACILITIES REQUIRED

-Facilities / room required:
+Fa cilities / room required:

-Purpose:
+Pu rpose:

-Date/s required: Time/s:
+Time/s:

-Name and address of person who will be in charge:
+Na me and address of person who will be in charge:

-3. INSURANCE DETAILS
+INSURANCE DETAILS

-Name and address of insurance company:
+Na me and address of insurance company:

-Policy number: Expiry date of policy:
+licy number

-4. DECLARATION/AUTHORISATION TO BE SIGNED ON BEHALF OF ORGANISATION/BODY

-I / We agree to the conditions governing the use of \\\\\\ School property as specified on the form attached.
+4. DECLARATION/AUTHORISATION TO BE SIGNED ON BEHALF OF ORGANISATION/BODY I / We agree to the conditions governing the use of $$ School property as specified on the form attached.
 I / We authorise the School to make such enquires, as it deems necessary in connection with this application.
+SIGNED: DATE: 5.
+APPROVAL OF APPLICATION Use of school facilities sanctioned (dates and times): The original insurance certificate has been inspected and a copy has been retained for School records.